 This works excellent with button-ups that might have a bit too much fabric to shove and may look bulky in your jeans.
 If you tried the method above, untuck the back of your shirt and keep the front tuck a little loose and spilling over.
 If your shirt has a front and back panel, tuck only the front panel.

 I love doing the front tuck if I know that I will be layering a jacket over.
 It hides the untucked back which may seem unflattering at times.

 tuck and heel

-To amplify the tuck for a taller silhouette, always pair it with some heels.
+To amplify the pleat for a taller silhouette, always pair it with some heels.
 Mid heels and above work with the tuck to make your legs look like they go for miles.

 As I finish working my way through my Japan outfits, I stepped out in a high waisted green skirt and my favorite Knot Sisters female-symbol printed shirt.
-I unfortunately didn't have an iron with me to smooth out some of these wrinkles, which I could have also photoshopped out.
+I, unfortunately, didn't have an iron with me to smooth out some of these wrinkles, which I could have also photoshopped out.
 A loose tuck gave my waist a little more dimension and made this high-waisted skirt with no stretch look more flattering.
-Paired with my favorite grommet heeled mules from Sol Sana, gave my easy chic look a little more oomph.
-The lightweight fabric and fun colors made for a great daywear outfit in Shinjuku and paired well with the abundance of green billboards in the bustling city.
+Paired with my favorite grommet heeled mules from Sol Sana, gave my relaxed-chic look a little more oomph.
+The lightweight fabric and fun colors made for a cool daywear outfit in Shinjuku and paired well with the abundance of green billboards in the bustling city.